Golf Wang: GOLF le FLEUR*

 Golf le Fleur was introduced at the Golf Wang fashion show at Made L.A. on June 11, 2016.
 Named "Golf le Fleur" (stylized as "GOLF le FLEUR*"), it was first introduced as a shoe collaboration between Tyler, the Creator and Converse.
 The collection was named "GOLF le FLEUR*" to mean Flower Boy in French though the translation is inaccurate.
 It was released in the same year as Tyler's Flower Boy album.
 First made available to the public on July 13, 2017, the first design released was Converse One Star shoes in a new, light blue colorway called "Clearwater".

 As of December 2021, Golf le FLEUR* has branched away from Golf Wang into a standalone luxury lifestyle and apparel brand debuting with an invite-only pop-up shop in Los Angeles.

 On August 3, 2017, the first set of Golf le Fleurs was released.
-They came in 4 colors, called "Airway Blue" (light blue), "Peach Pearl" (peach colored), "Sulfur" (yellow), and "Fuschia Glow" (fuscia/lavender).
+They came in 4 colors, called "Airway Blue" (light blue), "Peach Pearl" (peach colored), "Sulfur" (yellow) and "Fuchsia Glow" (fuchsia/lavender).

 On October 16, 2017, the second set of Golf le Fleurs was announced.
 This set was named the "Uno", which contained three new shoes with a brand-new insole, design, and bottom.
 The colors Jolly Green (forest green), Vanilla (cream), and Solar Power (yellow), were released on November 2, 2017.

-On January 4, 2018, the second set of "Unos", and the third overall set of Golf le Fleurs were announced.
+On January 4, 2018, the second set of "Anas", and the third overall set of Golf le Fleurs were announced.
 They were released on January 18, 2018, with the colors "Bachelor Blue" (light blue), "Geranium Pink" (light pink), and "Jade Lime" (light green).

-On April 23, 2018, the first set of the line known as "Monos", and the fourth overall set of Golf le Fleurs were announced.
+On April 23, 2018, the first set of the line known as "Momos", and the fourth overall set of Golf le Fleurs were announced.
 They are a monotone colored shoe, and on April 26, 2018, they were released.
 The colors were "Black", "White", "Greener Pastures" (dark green), "Limoges" (dark blue), and "Rhubarb" (burgundy).

-On May 23, the third set of "Unos", (also nicknamed "two-toned") and the fifth overall set of Golf le Fleurs were announced.
+On May 23, the third set of "Anas", (also nicknamed "two-toned") and the fifth overall set of Golf le Fleurs were announced.
 They were released on June 1, 2018, with the colors "Purple Heart" (purple and green), "Molten Lava" (red and blue), "Candy Pink" (red and pink), and "Plume" (baby blue and baby pink).

 On February 23, 2019, the "Industrial" line was released with another rework of the Converse (shoe company) "One Star".
 The shoes were released with barely blue/egret/black and barely blue/patriot/egret colorways.
 The line also included matching '60s workwear boilersuits.

 On May 17, the "Velvet le Fleur" line was released.
 This included two reworks of the "One Star" in red and brown as well as a rework of the "Chuck 70" in purple, all of which use a quilted velvet material.

-On June 28, another pair of "Unos" was released, featuring a bright rainbow sole and an all-white upper.
+On June 28, another pair of "Anas" was released, featuring a bright rainbow sole and an all-white upper.

 On September 13, a pair of Converse All-Stars was released with a polka dot design.